Leproide/PortHunter/README.md

 # Edit the $HighRiskPorts variable in scripts
 $HighRiskPorts = @(21, 22, 23, 25, 53, 135, 139, 443, 445, 993, 995, 1433, 3389, 5900)
 ```

+## ⚠️ Disclaimer

+These tools are designed for authorized security audits and system troubleshooting.
+Malicious use is strictly prohibited.
+The authors assume no responsibility for misuse of these tools.

+---

+**PortHunter** - Your Advanced Port & Process Hunting Companion 🔍